binjr/binjr-website/docs/documentation/getting-started.md

         !!!
 Warning
             Please note that it is generally not possible to cross-build application bundles (e.g. build a bundle for macOS while running under Windows)

-## From the command line

-You can also start ***binjr*** simply by running a single command line.
-Running binjr that way means that you don't need to worry about keeping your copy up to date: it will always start the latest version that was published over on Maven Central.

-!!!
-Info "Note"
-    In order to run binjr that way, you need to have Apache Maven installed on your machine and your JAVA_HOME environment variable must point at a copy of a Java runtime version 21 or later.

-=== "Linux / macOS"

-    ``` sh
-    mvn exec:java@java -f <(curl https://binjr.eu/run-binjr.pom)
-    ```

-=== "Windows"

-    ``` bat
-    curl https://binjr.eu/run-binjr.pom > %temp%\run-binjr.pom & mvn exec:java@java -f %temp%\run-binjr.pom
-    ```

-You can also use the `binjr.version`property to start a specific version of binr:

-=== "Linux / macOS"

-    ``` sh
-    mvn exec:java@java -f <(curl https://binjr.eu/run-binjr.pom) -Dbinjr.version=2.17.1
-    ```

-=== "Windows"

-    ``` bat
-    curl https://binjr.eu/run-binjr.pom > %temp%\run-binjr.pom & mvn exec:java@java -f %temp%\run-binjr.pom  -Dbinjr.version=2.17.1
-    ```

-!!!
-Tip
-    Downloaded components are cached locally by Maven, so it doesn't need to download them again every time you run the application.

 ## Trying it out